What Is Product Operations and Why Do you Need It?

 Many product ops teams gather and analyze internal and external product feedback to equip individual teams with relevant information to guide their next moves.

-For example, product ops can use a product analytics tool to determine where product engagement is low and recommend removing or improving certain product features accordingly.
+For example, product ops can use a to determine where product engagement is low and recommend removing or improving certain product features accordingly.
 They might also send a customer survey or pull data from customer support conversations to discover new customer feature requests.
 These data insights can give the product management team new ideas or product adjustments to make.

 Collaborating to increase R&D efficiency and consistency